Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>🖥️ Alternate UI Layout</strong>

-📜 Alternates the layout of this mod's UI by using symbols instead of words for Inventory Weight and Slots, Enemy Counter, Summons Counter, and Boat Speed.
+📜 Alternates the layout of this mod's UI by using symbols instead of words for Inventory Weight and Slots, Enemy Counter, Summons Counter, Boat Speed, and Time of Day.
 📜 Repositions the Boat Speed widget to the minimap area.

 🔄 Can be enabled/disabled during gameplay.

 **❗ Conflicts:** No known conflicts.
 ✅ Compatible with Minimal Status Effects.
-This mod automatically detects the existence of Minimal Status Effects and repositions the Boat Speed widget to not be on top of the rudder icon when sailing.
+This mod automatically detects the existence of Minimal Status Effects and repositions the Boat Speed widget accordingly.

 ---
 ---